Photo by Innerbody Research

 Treatment protocols can vary depending on the prescriber and the patient, but there are usually some commonalities despite the variables.
 So, notwithstanding potential differences, here’s what you might expect with your CJC-1295 and ipamorelin therapy:

-Your physician will order lab tests to assess your candidacy for CJC-1295 and ipamorelin.
+Your physician may order lab tests to assess your candidacy for CJC-1295 and ipamorelin.
 These tests help to determine the proper dosage as well as reveal biomarkers to rule out health problems and other contraindications.

-As your treatment is underway, your physician should also periodically order additional lab tests to determine how your body is responding to the peptides.
+As your treatment is underway, your physician may also periodically order additional lab tests to determine how your body is responding to the peptides.
 Depending on the test results, they might adjust your dosage and protocol.

 Injectable therapeutic peptides normally come in a vial containing a month’s worth of medicine, requiring you to measure each injection according to your prescriber’s instructions.
 In the case of CJC-1295 and ipamorelin, both medicines are compounded into the same vial.